fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

   console.log(err);
 });
 ```
-By calling `export` method you start the export against the chart you defined in `exportConfig`.
+By calling the `export` method you start the export against the chart you defined in `exportConfig`.
 The `export` method returns a `promise` which will give you an array of the exported file path.
 In this case, only one export file is generated with the default name `export.pdf` in the same directory.

-To export your chart run this command:
+To export your chart run the following command:
 `$ node first_export.js `

 Once you have exported, your exported file should look like this:

-In case if you have any feedback or if you are stuck anywhere, reach out to product@fusioncharts.com.
+In case you have any feedback or if you are stuck anywhere, reach out to product@fusioncharts.com.